senzing-garage/sz-sdk-go-grpc/README.md

 - [sz-sdk-go-core] - for calling Senzing SDK APIs natively
 - [sz-sdk-go-mock] - for unit testing calls to the Senzing Go SDK
-- [sz-sdk-abstract-factory] - An [abstract factory pattern] for switching among implementations
+- [go-sdk-abstract-factory] - An [abstract factory pattern] for switching among implementations

 ## Use